Hot Cocoa Bar Essentials

 - Toffee bits

-- Sprinkles (we chose french vanilla, salted caramel and peppermint)
+- Sprinkles (we found these at Walmart – french vanilla, salted caramel and peppermint)

 - Cinnamon sticks